maiyo008/alx-system_engineering-devops/0x08-networking_basics_2/README.md

 ### Task 1
 * Write a Bash script that displays all active IPv4 IPs on the machine it’s executed on.

+### Task 2
+* Write a Bash script that listens on port 98 on localhost.